 Prominent researchers, including Nobel Prize-winning economist James Heckman, have evaluated the public return on investments in early childhood programs.
-They overwhelmingly agree that the return on these programs far exceeds the return on most economic development projects in the United States.
+According to Heckman, there can be a 13 percent return per year on investment in high-quality early education.
+Researchers overwhelmingly agree that the return on these programs far exceeds the return on most economic development projects in the United States.

 An analysis of longitudinal studies of children in preschool programs shows a range of returns between \$4 and \$17 for every dollar spent on early learning programs for low-income children over the long term, 80 percent of which benefits the American taxpayer.
 While children from low-income households who receive high-quality early learning opportunities benefit from increased educational attainment and earnings as adults, society also benefits from increased tax revenues as a result of less government spending required in the areas of special education, welfare and criminal justice.

-Because sensitive periods for developing cognitive and language fluency skills occur early in life, when investing in education, the earlier in a child's life these investments are made, the higher the yield (see graphic).
+Because sensitive periods for developing cognitive and language fluency skills occur early in life, the earlier education investments are made in a child's life, the higher the yield (see graphic).